spectrocloud/librarium/content/docs/04.5-devx/09-manage-dev-engine/10-install-palette-cli.md

 ## Download and Setup

-1. Visit the [Download](/spectro-downloads#palettecli) and download the Palette CLI by using the download URL.
+1. Visit the [Downloads](/spectro-downloads#palettecli) page and download the Palette CLI by using the URL provided.

 2. Open up a local terminal session on your local system.